SB74 (2025) Detail

 METHODOLOGY:

 The Department of Environmental Services manages over 90 permitting programs, handling upwards of 21,000 permitting actions.
 Most of these programs and actions regulate real property, infrastructure, stationary structures, or facilities on such property, either directly or indirectly.
-The Department highlights that the sophistication levels of information tracking across these programs vary.
-As a result, they would require additional staff and a new tracking system, with an estimated fiscal impact ranging between $1,000,000 and $2,500,000.
+As a result of the new reporting requirements, the Department would potentially require additional staff with an estimated fiscal impact ranging between $200,000 and $500,000.

 The Fish and Game Department states that it is not obliged to submit any reports to the legislature since it isn't a permitting agency.
 However, they expect to collaborate with the Department of Environmental Services on reporting requirements, which is expected to result in a fiscal impact of less than $10,000.